woman blowing nose

 What Is the Outlook for People Over 60 Who Get RSV?

-Not all adults with RSV will necessarily have to go to the hospital.
+Not all adults with RSV will have to go to the hospital.
 But some may face serious complications, especially if they already have weakened immune systems or long-term lung and heart problems.

-Schaffner says: “There is a need for rapid, inexpensive, highly accurate, and easy-to-use RSV” tests at places where people go for health care.
+“There is a need for rapid, inexpensive, highly accurate, and easy-to-use RSV” tests at places where people go for health care.
 That’s especially true for “primary care practices, which can help increase awareness of RSV infection in vulnerable populations,” Schaffner says.

 Show Sources

-Photo Credit: Pixland / Getty Images
+Photo Credit: Pixland/Getty Images

 SOURCES: